 Leash-reactive behavior does not discriminate by breed or background.
 This behavior appears in dogs purebred and mixed who were acquired as puppies from breeders and adopted from rescues.

-In spite of all the lunging, snarling, growling and barking, some of these dogs are actually quite friendly to other dogs when off-leash. yet, when they are on-leash and on a walk, they become the canine equivalent of Mr. Hyde.
-This is why the behavior is more accurately referred to as leash-reactivity; the dog is reacting to something in the environment.
-Simply being attached to a leash does not not incite aggressive behavior.
+In spite of all the lunging, snarling, growling and barking, some of these dogs are actually quite friendly to other dogs when off-leash.
+Yet, when they are on-leash and on a walk, they become the canine equivalent of Mr. Hyde.
+This is why the behavior is more accurately referred to as leash-reactivity; the dog is reacting (or over-reacting) to something in the environment.

 LEASH FRUSTRATION AND LEASH AGGRESSION

 Leash frustration is what happens when a normally dog-friendly dog spots another dog, attempts to rush over to greet the dog, and hits the end of the leash.